CIE100: Common Intellectual Experience - McLuhan Writing Prompt (10 Points)

 -

-Pick one medium you use daily and analyze its message apart from any content: what does it train your attention, your body, your sense of time, and your relationships to do?
-Where would a conversational AI fit in McLuhan’s framework, and what might its message be, independent of anything it says?
+Pick one medium you use daily and audit its message apart from any content, in a four-column grid we use in class.
+Label the columns attention, body, sense of time, and relationships, and in each one write what the medium trains that thing to do.
+Beneath the grid, answer in prose: where would a conversational AI fit in McLuhan’s framework, and what might its message be, independent of anything it says?

 Submission